crowbar/barclamp-crowbar/crowbar_framework/doc/default/crowbar/devguide/testing/bdd.md

 1. `erl` to start a command shell for erlang
   1. `bdd:test().` will run all the tests and report the results
   1. `bdd:feature(name).` will run just the named feature set.
 You can pass the feature name as an atom or string.
+  1. `bdd:scenario(name, id).` will run just the scenario selected from the feature file.
+ID's are assigned by BDD based on a hash of the scenario name.
   1. `bdd:steps().` will show you all the available step definitions

 > You can run `bdd:test("profile").` or `bdd:feature("profile","feature").` if you want to use an alternate profile than `default`.
 Alternate profiles use the matching configuration name and had a different global setup/teardown location.